evankanderson/pyfun/README.md

 # Function framework for Python

-This framework provides a mechanism to write Function-as-a-Service style code in Python for handling CloudEvents delivered via HTTP.
+This framework provides a mechanism to write Function-as-a-Service style code in Python for handling HTTP events, including CloudEvents delivered via HTTP.

-This framework is primarily intended to work with [Knative](https://github.com/knative/docs), but also works to provide a generic server for handling CloudEvents over HTTP (e.g. from Kubernetes or on a local machine).
+This framework is primarily intended to work with [Knative](https://knative.dev/), but also works to provide a generic server for handling CloudEvents over HTTP (e.g. from Kubernetes or on a local machine).

+The framework uses reflection to find a suitable function to wrap; it should not be necessary to import any of the following modules in your own code unless you want (e.g. for type definitions):

+- `frameork` (this module; on PyPi as `http-containerize`)
+- `flask`
+- `cloudevents`

+Instead, simply ensure that you have a single non-`_` prefixed function which uses some combination of the following:

+- HTTP request arguments (named `req`, `request`, `body`, `headers` or of the `flask.Request` type)
+- CloudEvent arguments (named `event`, `payload`, `data`, `attributes` or of the `cloudevents.sdk.event.v1.Event` type)

 Usage: